Masood-Ahmed271/DataScience_Projects/README.md

 # Introduction

-  This repository contains codes related to different data science related projects that I do.
+  This repository contains codes related to different data science related projects that I did.